joacode/expense-tracker/README.md

 #### This project was born from a necessity to keep track of shared expenses my girlfriend and I had when we first moved in together.

-#### We tried a lot of apps from the stores but all of them did split the expenses.
-That was not useful for us as we only needed to keep an eye on the expenditure.
+#### We tried a lot of apps but none of them fit our use case since we only wanted to keep track of combined expenses and not split the total.

 #### It seemed the only way to solve it was to code it, soooooo